Feelings Are Good and Other Lies

-Feelings Are Good and Other Lies is a solo album by the English musician John Taylor.
-It was released on the Internet in 1995; patrons had to email an AOL address to purchase it.
+Feelings Are Good and Other Lies is the debut solo album by English musician John Taylor.
+It was released online in 1995; patrons had to email an AOL address to purchase it.
 A physical release followed in 1997.
 The record label, B5 Records, was co-founded by John Taylor and the producer, Hein Hoven.

 Two songs on the album, the title track and "Always Wrong", also appeared on Neurotic Outsiders, but are presented as re-recorded versions with Taylor only.
 Steve Jones contributed guitar to the album.

 Critical reception

 Washington City Paper wrote that "although a proficient bass player, [Taylor]'s hardly a profound wordsmith."